NickStrick/Sprint-Challenge-RDBMS/README.md

 1. Explain the difference between `RDBMS` and `SQL`.

-sql is a relational database management system, sql is just one language used as a RDBMS.
+RDBMS is the software used to store and manipulate a database. sql is the language used to interact with that software/system.

 1. Why do tables need a `primary key`?

-to make sure each entity has a unique identifier.
+to make sure each an entity has a unique identifier.

 1. What is the name given to a table column that references the primary key on another table.